Supporting Graduate Students' Academic and Professional Success

 The UCR Graduate Division invites nominations for the Distinguished Teaching Awards from faculty, graduate peers, and undergraduate students wanting to honor a graduate student teacher who demonstrated effective, impactful, or innovative approaches to teaching in the classroom over the past year.

-Nominations for the 2025 Distinguished Teaching Awards are now open!
-The nomination form is linked below and here: https://form.jotform.com/242817643569064.
-Nominations are due by 11:59 pm on Friday, February 28th, 2025.
-Questions about the award should be directed to tadp@ucr.edu.
+Self-nominations and portfolio submissions for the 2026 Distinguished Teaching Awards are now open!
+Students who received nominations for this award must submit their portfolios by 11:59 pm on Friday, April 17, 2026.
+Questions about the award and the portfolio should be directed to tadp@ucr.edu.

 More Information